 Publish your thesis

-We help you as a PhD student at Uppsala University, Dalarna University and the University of Gävle, with graphic design, archiving and electronic publishing in DiVA as well as contact with the printer.
+We help you as a PhD student at Uppsala University, Dalarna University and the University of Gävle, with graphic design, archiving and electronic publishing in DiVA as well as contact with the printing house.

 You can find templates, documents, information about courses and FAQ in our guide Thesis support.